 Each LED connected to the output of IC3 represents the sound level of 3 dB, so when all the ten LEDs glow, it means the sound intensity is 30 dB.

 Pin 9 of IC3 is connected to 9V to get the dot-mode display.
 In the dot-mode display, there is a small amount of overlap between segments.
 This assures that at no time will all LEDs be ‘off.’

 When output pin 10 of IC3 goes low, pnp transistor T1 gets base bias (normally cut-off due to resistor R7) to sound the piezobuzzer (PZ1) connected to its collector.

-The circuit can be constructed on any general-purpose PCB.
+The noise meter circuit can be constructed on any general-purpose PCB.
 Condenser microphone should be connected using a shield wire and enclosed in a tube to increase its sensitivity.
 For audiovisual indications, use a small DC piezobuzzer and transparent LEDs.
 Adjust preset VR1 until only the first LED (LED1) lights up.
 Keep the circuit near the audio equipment or TV set to monitor the audio level.

 This article was orignially published in October 2004 and has been recently updated.